Jean-Philippe Lamoureux: Professional

 Lamoureux spent one season with the Alaska Aces of the ECHL, where he was named the league's goaltender of the year.
 He also set an ECHL record with eight shutouts.
 That year, the Aces advanced to the Kelly Cup Championship where they were later defeated in 7 games by the South Carolina Stingrays.

 On July 30, 2009, Lamoureux was signed by the Buffalo Sabres to a one-year contract for the 2009–10 season.
 He was assigned to the Sabres AHL affiliate, the Portland Pirates, for the duration of the season and in 31 games posted 14 wins.
 Immediately preceding the Pirates' elimination from the Calder Cup playoffs, Lamoureux was recalled to the Sabres reserve squad for the Stanley Cup playoffs that year.
 He was not re-signed by the Sabres organization and went on to sign with the Calgary Flames AHL affiliate, the Abbotsford Heat, on July 22, 2010.

 On May 12, 2012, after his debut season abroad in the EBEL with Slovenian team, HDD Olimpija Ljubljana, Lamoureux joined Austrian competitor club, EC VSV.
 After four seasons with EC VSV, Lamoureux spent three seasons with the Vienna Capitals and three seasons with EC Salzburg before returning to EC VSV for a further three seasons, retiring from hockey at the conclusion of the 2025 ICEHL season.

 Coaching and administrative career

-Lamoureaux has worked as a goaltending coach for his company, JPL Goaltending, and coached with Austria's U-18 team prior to his retirement from playing.
+Lamoureux has worked as a goaltending coach for his company, JPL Goaltending, and coached with Austria's U-18 team prior to his retirement from playing.
 On June 26, 2025, Lamoureux was announced as the Director of Player Personnel & Office Operations for his alma mater, North Dakota.